 As required under O.Reg 3/99 Adequacy and Effectiveness of Police Services, the Board maintains 117 policies in the following areas: Administration and Infrastructure; Crime Prevention; Emergency Response Services; Law Enforcement; Management; Procedural; Public Order; and Victim Assistance.
 Copies of the policies can be obtained by contacting the board administrator.

 The Board also adminsters notification to members of the public in the event of false alarms.
-False alarms occur when a business or residence has an active alarm system that has sounded without substantiated cause.
+As outlined in PHPSB MGMT-021, false alarms occur when a business or residence has an active alarm system that has sounded without substantiated cause.
 Any residence or business that has had two or more false alarms, where officers where dispatched and found no evidence of cause, may be subject to a fee.

 Copies of the Board's media releases can be viewed on the Municipality of Port Hope's "Public Notices" webpage, please visit www.porthope.ca